Rawrshak/Asset-Frameworks/Drafts/AudioAssetMetadata.md

             "type": "int",
             "description": "channel count of the audio clip" },
-        "sampleRateHz": {
+        "sampleRate": {
             "type": "int",
-            "description-hz": "sample rate of the audio clip in hz" },
+            "description-hz": "sample rate of the audio clip in Hz" },
     }
 }